Lights, camera, action, and all that. It’s time for the juicy part, being on set.

 - Data Management

 The job of the film or video director is basically to transform a screenplay into the final production.
-They achieve this by taking control of all the technical, creative and artistic elements to fulfill the vision of that screenplay.
+They achieve this by taking control of all the technical, creative and artistic elements to fulfil the vision of that screenplay.
 This includes choosing, organising and guiding the actors and crew.
 As such, the director has a key role to play and must possess exceptional communication, management and leadership skills.
 They must also be able to achieve objectives while working within the constraints of the film's budget.

 Cinematography for film and video production is essentially the process of capturing photographic images and controlling factors such as scale and movement, managing camera and light crews, framing, selecting film stock and camera lenses, and making technical and artistic decisions relating to images.